hschne/rails-mini-profiler/README.md

 end
 ```

-Note that you **must** explicitly authorize users in production.
-Without additional configuration (as outlined in [Authorization](#Authorization) ) no requests will be profiled and requests to the Rails Mini Profiler UI will be redirected to the application root.

 ## Why Rails Mini Profiler?

 Improving the performance of any application is a 3-step process.
 You have to answer these questions: